mqlsx/BaiduAI_UNIT/README.md

-# BaiduAI_UNIT
+# UNIT
-UNIT is a natural language understanding and interaction platform.
-It can help developers to create his/her own chatterbot with very low cost.
+UNIT is a natural language understanding and interaction platform developed by Baidu.
+It can help developers to customize his/her own intelligent chatterbot with comparatively low cost.